 - Oral Examination

 Our Ph.D. students regularly receive financial support to study abroad during their fourth or fifth year of graduate work.
-In recent years students have chosen to study in Italy, Greece, the Netherlands, and Germany.
+In recent years students have chosen to study in Greece and Italy.
 In addition, many of our students complete a summer program of study in Italy or Greece.